Democracy Lab FIG

 Applying to the Democracy Lab FIG

 Incoming students of any major are eligible to participate in the FIG, and signing up is as easy as choosing the “Kinder Institute Democracy Lab” or “Honors Kinder Institute Democracy Lab” option on the FIG Preference Form that’s part of Mizzou’s application.
-From there, we make sure that everyone is co-enrolled in the fall FIG classes, and all participants in the program are eligible to apply for the first-year scholarships detailed below.
+From there, we make sure that everyone is co-enrolled in the fall FIG classes, so participants can hit the ground running as soon as they get to campus.

 FIG Scholarships